Why is this required?

 Is one-time identity proofing a credit check?

 Our ID proofing process is not a credit check.
 No hard or soft inquiries will appear on your credit report.
-RXNT is partnered with Experian to verify your identity based on how you answer questions about the information included in your credit report.
+RXNT is partnered with ID.me to verify your identity based on your personal details.

 What type of EPCS token should I get?